Acroclita discariana

-Acroclita discariana is a species of moth in the family Tortricidae.
-It is endemic to New Zealand.
+Acroclita discariana is a species of moth in the family Tortricidae, endemic to New Zealand.
 It is classified as Nationally Vulnerable by the Department of Conservation.

 Taxonomy

 This species was first described by Alfred Philpott in 1930 using a specimen collected by Stuart Lindsay at Porter River.
 Philpott named the species Acroclita discariana.
 The genus level classification of this species is regarded as unsatisfactory.
 As such this species is also currently known as Acroclita (s.l.) discariana.
 The holotype specimen is held at Canterbury Museum.

 Description

 Philpott described the species as follows: